tdsnxtramontin-gabriel/github-advanced-security/github-supply-chain-security.md

 GitHub Actions can be used to automate dependency review during pull request workflows.
 This helps enforce security checks before merging code changes.
 It shows which dependencies were added, removed, or updated, and provides vulnerability data for these dependencies.

 With GitHub Actions dependency review, teams can:
-- Detect dependency changes in pull requests
+- Detect dependency changes in pull requests.
-- Identify insecure or vulnerable packages before merge
+- Identify insecure or vulnerable packages before merge.
-- Add automated checks to CI workflows
+- Add automated checks to CI workflows.
-- Strengthen policy enforcement for dependency security
+- Strengthen policy enforcement for dependency security.

 ## Software Bill of Materials (SBOM):
 A Software Bill of Materials (SBOM) is a formal, machine-readable inventory of a project's dependencies and associated information (such as versions, package identifiers, and licenses).
 You can use it as part of your audit process and use them to comply with regulatory and legal requirements.
 GitHub supports exporting SBOM data through the user interface and REST API.